Plaid Cymru: Sixth Senedd (2021–2026)

 The co-operation agreement was ratified by Plaid's conference, with 94% voting in favour.
 "This is a huge step forward for Wales and our democracy," Price said.
 "The co-operation agreement will bring immediate, tangible and long-term benefit for the people of Wales.
 All primary school children will now receive free school meals; there will be free childcare for all two-year-olds; and radical action to tackle the housing crisis.
 There will be stability payments to support family farms; exploration of an accelerated pathway to net zero by 2035; the creation of Ynni Cymru – a company to expand community-owned renewable energy generation; and a new and reformed Senedd – bigger, more diverse, and gender balanced in law.
 From feeding our children to caring for our elderly, this is a nation-building Programme for Government which will change the lives of thousands of people the length and breadth of our country for the better.
 And none of it would be happening without Plaid Cymru."

 In May 2023, the publication of a report which detailed failings by the party to prevent sexual harassment and bullying led to media coverage suggesting that Price had agreed to resign the party leadership, and Price confirmed this in a statement on 10 May.
 Acknowledging that he "no longer had the united support of [his] colleagues", Price stated that he would step down officially at the start of the following week, once the process for electing a new interim leader was finalised.
 On 11 May Plaid Cymru announced that Llyr Gruffydd, Senedd member for North Wales, would replace him as interim party leader, and that this would be confirmed by the NEC on 13 May.
 On 16 June 2023 Rhun ap Iorwerth was announced as the new permanent leader after he was elected unopposed.

 At party conference in Aberystwyth in October 2023, Rhun ap Iorwerth said the party was "not just for Welsh speakers".
 Accomplishments like free school meals with the Drakeford government were promoted.

-Independence Commission 2020

-Before the 2019 general election, Price announced that he would set up a commission to look at the practicality of Welsh independence, and how a Plaid Government would hold an independence referendum.
-The commission, led by former Plaid Dwyfor Meirionydd MP Elfyn Llwyd, released its report on 25 September 2020.
-It recommends five key aims for Plaid Cymru: